Identification, Images, & Information

 Food

-Males and females feed on plant juices and nectar, honeydew etc. Females require a bloodmeal to develop eggs, presumed to be bird-feeders.
+birds appear to be the primary hosts(4); adults feed on plant juices and nectar, honeydew etc.; females require a bloodmeal to develop eggs.

 Life Cycle

-Eggs laid singly in treeholes or other containers on sides or water’s surface.
-Overwinters in larval stage, some species may be freeze tolerant[cite: 38797].
-Multivoltine in parts of their range, adults are presumed to feed on birds.
+Eggs laid singly on sides or water surface; larvae overwinter (some spp. may be freeze tolerant)(5).
+Multivoltine in parts of their range, adults are presumed to feed on birds. (details here)

 Remarks